Innovative facade paint | Revolutionary cooling paint: When buildings sweat to save energy – Image: Xpert.Digital

 1. Highly efficient reflection

-2. Passive radiation cooling
+2. Passive radiative cooling

-3. Evaporation cooling
+3. Evaporative cooling

-Extraordinary performance data
+Exceptional performance data

-Cooling capacity in tropical climate zones
+Cooling performance in tropical climates

-Long -term tests confirm durability
+Long-term tests confirm durability

-Energy savings and environmental impacts
+Energy savings and environmental impact

-Significant reduction in energy requirements
+Significant reduction in energy consumption

 Combating the urban heat island effect